kcl-lang/kcl-lang.io/blog/2023-11-30-kcl-0.7.0-release/index.md

 When compiling, use `kcl`, when downloading packages, use `kpm`, if you have a KCL model that you want to send to the cluster, you also need to use `kusion`, kcl is the compilation command, `kpm run` can also be compiled, I also found `kusion compile` in the kusion command line, do you have the same confusion, what is the relationship between these tools?
 How do I use them?

-For this reason, we provide you with a new KCL cli, the goal is to include the KCL ecosystem together, to provide you with a unified and concise operation page, everything, one-click direct.
+For this reason, we provide you with a new KCL CLI, the goal is to include the KCL ecosystem together, to provide you with a unified and concise operation page, everything, one-click direct.

-The new KCL cli will continue to use `kcl` as the command prefix, and currently provides multiple sub-commands including compilation, package management, and formatting tools.
+The new KCL CLI will continue to use `kcl` as the command prefix, and currently provides multiple sub-commands including compilation, package management, and formatting tools.

 ![cli-help](/img/blog/2023-11-30-kcl-0.7.0-release/cli-help.png)